What’s New

 A

-is no longer interpreted as the speed of light, soc_light
+cis no longer interpreted as the speed of light, soc_lightshould be used instead.
+Constant names were taken fromhepunitsfor consistency within Scikit-HEP.

 Features and improvements